andriibildii/bildiiportfolio/readme.md

 # Andrii Bildii portfolio.

-Portfolio of Front-end developer!
+Portfolio Website of Front-end developer!

-This project was created by a junior front-end developer who is learning to write code on his own and learning *HTML*
+This project was created by a junior front-end developer who is learning to write code on his own and learning:
+> *HTML*
-*CSS*
+> *CSS*
-*JavaScript*
+> *JavaScript*